 CHIPRA Massachusetts Medical Home Initiative

-During the course of this 5-year initiative, thirteen pediatric practices across the state will implement a medical home model of care.
-To support improved quality of care, the medical home creates a comprehensive and collaborative working relationship between clinicians, their patients, and the patients’ families.
-Ideally, the medical home will create an infrastructure in which care is coordinated; community resources and specialty, behavioral, and oral health providers are integrated; and children and their families are supported as decision makers.
+The medical home model supports improved quality of care by creating a comprehensive and collaborative working relationship between clinicians, their patients, and the patients’ families.
+Ideally, the medical home will create an infrastructure in which care is coordinated; community resources and specialty, behavioral, and oral health providers are integrated; and children and their families are supported as decision makers

 There are three components to the CHIPRA Massachusetts Medical Home Initiative:

 - Administer and test the set of 24 core measures of pediatric healthcare endorsed by the Agency for Health Care Quality;

 - Convene a Statewide Child Health Coalition to provide advice and guidance to the State;

 - Support the implementation of a “medical home” model of care at pediatric practices across the Massachusetts.